-Today we are the largest power company in the country, serving than more 29 million customers.
+Today we are the largest power company in the country, serving 27 million customers.
 We generate electricity from a highly diversified range of power plants, including hydroelectric, thermoelectric, geothermal, wind and photovoltaic.

-Net installed capacity in Italy is almost 28 GW, over 14 GW of which is produced from renewable sources.
+Net installed capacity in Italy is more than 27 GW, about 14 GW of which is produced from renewable sources.